 Old New Land: Australia’s People and Environment

-The Old New Land gallery presents an environmental history of Australia.
-It examines the history of Australian attitudes to the environment, looking at the relationship of Aboriginal and Torres Strait Islander peoples to the land and the adaptation of settlers from Britain and Europe to the continent's diverse environments.
+Old New Land presents an environmental history of Australia.
+It examines the history of Australian attitudes to the environment, looking at the relationship of Aboriginal and Torres Strait Islander peoples to the land and the adaptation of settlers from Britain and Europe to the continent’s diverse environments.
 The gallery also explores the personal and emotional attachments of people to the great range of Australian landscapes and places.

 Eternity: Stories from the Emotional Heart of Australia